mopidy/mopidy/docs/changelog/index.md

 ### Core API

-Changes to the Core API may affect Mopidy clients.
+Changes to the Core API affect Mopidy frontends and clients.

-Some of the changes in the Core API are related to replacing the use of full `TlTrack` objects as API arguments with tracklist IDs, `tlid`.
-This is especially relevant for remote clients, like web clients, which may pass a lot less data over the network when using tracklist IDs in API calls.
+#### Import paths

-- The core API is no longer exported from submodules, just from `mopidy.core`.
+- The [core API](../reference/core.md) is no longer exported from submodules, just from `mopidy.core`.
 Update your imports accordingly. (!2221)

     The removed modules are: